Skip to content

-This website is constructed primarily for the benefit of students at Colorado School of Mines in one of the law related courses I teach (Constitutional Law, Applied Philosophy of the Constitution, and Intellectual Property for Engineers).
-It seems the site has attracted others too – colleagues who teach in this field, and often friends and others in the community who share an interest in these topics.
+This website is constructed primarily for the benefit of students at Colorado School of Mines in one of the law related courses I teach (this semester being the Applied Philosophy of the Constitution for the McBride Honors Program).
+The site has attracted others too – colleagues who teach in this field, and often friends and others in the community who share an interest in these topics – all of whom are welcomed and invited to reach out to me ([email protected]) to share comments, insights, critique and friendship as peers in academic pursuits.

 A Little About Me